 San Quintin Bay is about 13 miles long and 4 miles wide.
 Eel grass is abundant and winter weather is mild.
 About 40% of the reported world population of Black Brant, which is estimated at about 125,000, winter each year in this beautiful bay.
 The US Fish & Wildlife Service bands at least 20% of these birds.
 As an added bonus it is common for hunters to collect leg bands, and on rare occasions a Russian-banded brant is taken.

 Pacific Black Brant hunting seasons typically runs early-November through the last Sunday in February.
-Hunting is limited only to Fridays, Saturdays, and Sundays until noon to ensure quality hunting for the entire season.
-Black Brant work best on a falling tide so productive hunting times vary in the mornings.
+This Mexico brant hunting program is limited only to Fridays, Saturdays, and Sundays until noon to ensure quality hunting for the entire season.
+Black Brant work best on a falling tides so productive hunting times vary in the mornings.
 The sights and sounds of whales, porpoises and a diversity of wintering shorebirds are common.
-Complete success in collecting the current 8-bird brant limit is assured.
+Complete success in collecting the current Mexico brant limit is assured.

 Each morning, your personal guide will provide boat transfers to your eel blind along the shore, usually arriving at daybreak.
 Blinds are constructed of eel grass, camo netting, palmetto fronds or volcanic rock to blend in perfectly.
 A nice brant spread is set and the boat is retired to a safe distance.
 The staff maintains a kennel of apt retrievers and your retriever is welcomed, so bring one if you wish.
 Ducks are uncommon and should be considered a rare treat while hunting Pacific Black Brant in San Quintin Bay.